 Our 9’ish months of having chickens has been full of predator issues.
-We free-range our birds, or we did… When you free-range, predation is an inevitability.
+We free-range our birds, or we did… When you free-range predation is an inevitability.
 We knew we would have to deal with predators but I don’t know that we truly understood what that meant.
 And, we had a false sense of security having never seen any predators around…

 The first predators we dealt with were the human kind.
 They came and took our chickens out of the coop at night (at least that’s what we figure happened).
 Human predators we handled by putting up game/trail cameras to capture activity on the property.
 But to be honest, that problem probably solved itself, and the cameras are more for our piece of mind.
 I think that neighbors thought the former owners of the property abandoned the chickens, and technically they did.
-When they left they set loose their 50+ chickens on the property.
+When they left they freed their 50+ chickens on the property.
 So, neighbors who knew the property had just sold and saw chickens all over the place probably figured they were fair game… until they realized we were moving in and keeping the chickens.

-One foggy morning I looked out the front window and saw an odd white blob in the driveway and then I looked closer and saw another black blob a little bit away.It was 2 of our chickens, not moving; something wasn’t right….
+But one foggy morning I looked out the front window and saw an odd white blob in the driveway and then I looked closer and saw another black blob a little bit away.It was 2 of our chickens, not moving; something wasn’t right….
 I stood there for a couple seconds processing what I was seeing.
 I looked a little closer and between the 2 blobs of feathers was a WOLF (red wolf, we think, otherwise a VERY large coyote…) well camouflaged in the woods and fog.
 I yelled for Michael and he ran out after it with his pistol at the same time it took off after another bird.
 Just as it grabbed the other bird Michael shot at it (we’re pretty sure he missed, it was kinda far) and the wolf dropped the bird and ran.
-We lost at least two birds that day, one of which was Michael’s favorite, and one bird was injured, my little lap chicken (lap-chicken’s story can be found here!).
+We lost at least two birds that day, one of which was Michael’s favorite, and one bird was injured, my little lap chicken (lap-chicken’s story to be posted soon!).
 At that point we decided that we would no longer free-range the birds when we weren’t home, even though the attacks happened when we were home… We felt like we needed to protect them in some way but also feel that keeping them penned up is cruel and less healthy for them.
 So, we tried to strike a balance.
-Unfortunately, some of the chickens figured out how to escape the coop and over the next 2 weeks we came home several more times to find chicken carcasses in our driveway, killed but not eaten.
+Unfortunately, some of the chickens figured out how to escape the coop and over the next 2 weeks we came home several more times to find chicken carcases in our driveway, killed but not eaten.
 Now, we’re left reevaluating our chicken philosophy.
 Those are the facts, now let’s discuss…

-But, I happened to be reading a book called “Prodigal Summer” by Barbara Kingsolver while this was going on.
+But, I happened to be reading a book called “Prodigal Summer” while this was going on.
 In this book one of the main characters is a wildlife person who specializes in apex predators, like wolves and coyotes.
 The book shows through a story how important apex predators are for the environment, all the negative effects of the removal of apex predators, and the benefits of allowing them to co-exist with us.
 Basically it goes like this: apex predator is eradicated > the population of the prey animals being kept in check by the apex predators balloons > the food of the prey animals gets decimated due to over-consumption by the now huge prey population > erosion and other negative environmental impacts increase due to loss of plant growth and increase of large herbivores trampling steam banks and such, which can lead to many other issues, as well > the end result is an ecosystem that is all out of whack!
 The best example of this that I have come across is from the reintroduction of wolves to Yellowstone in 1995.
 But, the truth is that explanation is over-simplified; it’s much more complicated than we can understand with our limited knowledge of the interconnectedness of the environment around us.
 So, while we take “apex predator theory” into consideration it’s important to note that simply stopping the killing/removal of apex predators, like wolves and coyotes, isn’t all there is to maintaining a balanced ecosystem.
 There are examples of wolf and coyote overpopulation too; this is another type of imbalance and the one that most homesteaders feel is the bigger problem.
 These predators are our competitors in a situation where we share the same land and the same food source, chickens.